Skip to content

 • The Management OCP cluster must be configured with OVNKubernetes as the default pod network CNI.

-• The OpenShift CLI (oc) or Kubernetes CLI (kubectl).
+• The OpenShift CLI (oc) or Kubernetes CLI (kubectl) must be installed.

 • A valid pull secret file for the quay.io/openshift-release-dev repository.

-• OpenStack Octavia service must be running if Ingress is configured with an Octavia load balancer.
+• OpenStack Octavia service must be running in the cloud hosting the guest cluster when ingress is configured with an Octavia load balancer.
+In the future, we'll explore other Ingress options like MetalLB.

 Note